The types of dentures available are basically categorized into 2 main groups: partial dentures and full dentures.

 Cosmetic Dentures may either be full or partial dentures.
 Aesthetically, they are worlds apart from the false teeth used by our grandparents.
 The advancements in denture technology have given birth to great natural-looking dentures that are at the same time durable and functional.

-Cosmetic dentures also give an instant facelift without surgery by increasing the space or distance between the lower and upper jaws that stretches the facial muscles.
+Cosmetic dentures also give an instant facelift without surgery by increasing the space or distance between the lower and upper jaws that stretch the facial muscles.

 Implant dentures may either be full or partial dentures.